Patater/manual-git/manuscript/passthrough.md

 is a form of proprietary copy protection, we have to get the Nintendo DS to run code from a different place than the NDS card slot.
 Also, it is much easier to bypass the encryption than to try and break it.

+This kind of device was popular at the beginning of the scene of the Nintendo DS.
+Nowadays, they have been replaced by devices that are inserted in the DS slot of the console.
+While it is still possible to use passthrough devices, they are mostly a relic from the past.

 ### How a PassMe Works